Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 You can pay on a monthly or annual basis.
 Annual billing will save you 16% compared to a monthly plan.

-If you're unsure which type of account is best for you, you can get a 7-day free trial of a Pro or Guru subscription
+Note: If you're unsure which type of account is best for you, you can create a free account and get up to 10 free searches per day.

 Take the word “firework,” for example.

-This chart reveals that searches for “firework” spike around the Fourth of July.
+This chart reveals that searches for “firework” spike around the Fourth of July (Independence Day in the United States).
 There is also a slight increase in searches around New Year’s Eve.

-Scroll further, and you’ll get related topics and queries (e.g., “Fourth of July fireworks 2020”), which can help inform your chosen keywords.
+Scroll down and you’ll see related topics and queries (e.g., “firework shows near me”), which can help with keyword ideas.